How to Manage Leash Reactivity in Your Dog · Kinship

 Aleksey Boyko / Stocksy

+Unfortunately, there is no magic way to get them to stop this behavior.
 Effectively managing leash reactivity requires patience and diligence.
 Leash reactivity involves dogs lunging, barking, or otherwise responding explosively to passing people, animals, or stimuli while restrained on walks.
-Tackle leash reactivity with these steps:

 Navigating life